Ben Mitchell (EastEnders): Casting and characterisation

 Pascoe took a break from the series in May 2011, during which Kirkwood stated that viewers may have failed to connect with his portrayal of Ben, as it differed significantly from Jones'.
 He deemed Ben a "very complex character" and said, "we will see a softer side to Ben when he returns, but the character has evolved.
 The character has been brutalised in his young offenders' institute and he's also the son of Phil."
 Considering the character's potential, Kirkwood envisioned Ben and Jay Mitchell (Jamie Borthwick) becoming the new generation of Mitchell brothers, following on from Phil and Grant.

-In May 2012 it was announced that Pascoe would be leaving the role at the end of his current storyline.
+In May 2012, it was announced that Pascoe would be leaving the role at the end of his current storyline.
 Pascoe made his last appearance on 24 August 2012 when Ben went to prison for manslaughter.
 On 14 May 2014, Digital Spy revealed Ben would be returning, with another recast later in the year.
 Harry Reid's casting as Ben was announced on 18 July.
 Reid made his first appearance in the role on 22 September 2014.

-On 2 October 2017 it was announced that Reid would be leaving the show after the character was axed by Executive Producer John Yorke.
+On 2 October 2017, it was announced that Reid would be leaving the show after the character was axed by executive consultant John Yorke.
 He confirmed that he would finish filming in December 2017.
 He made his final appearance on 16 January 2018.
-One-year later, in January 2019, it was announced that Ben would be returning to the show with the role recast again to Max Bowden who began filming that same month.
+One-year later, in January 2019, it was announced that Ben would be returning to the show with the role recast again to Max Bowden, who began filming that same month.
 He made his first appearance on 1 April 2019.
 Bowden's incarnation of Ben remained hard-edged and struggled to find a softer side.
 Bowden believed that the most interesting story was about finding who Ben is "deep down".
 Ben has "a lot of bravado and a lot to be said about who he portrays himself on the outer, but there's so much history and so much darkness."
 But he believed that there is a softer side to Ben which he hoped could be fully explored.